karmaresearch/wdps/README.md

-Your program should receive in input a gzipped [WARC file](https://en.wikipedia.org/wiki/Web_ARChive), and returns in output a three-column tab-separated file with document IDs, entity surface forms (like "Berlin"), and Freebase entity IDs (like "/m/03hrz").
+Your program should receive in input a gzipped [WARC file](https://en.wikipedia.org/wiki/Web_ARChive), and returns in output a three-column tab-separated file with document IDs (i.e., the content of the field 'WARC-Record-ID'), entity surface forms (like
+"Berlin"), and Freebase entity IDs (like "/m/03hrz").
 There is a sample file of the input (warc) and output (tsv) formats in the `data` directory.
 Your program must be runnable on the [DAS-4 cluster](https://www.cs.vu.nl/das4/)